 To coincide with the launch of Thin Ice VR, Torrens University Australia has created a free online short course with up to two hours of educational material.
 Equal parts lessons in history, geography, creative technology and advocacy – the Thin Ice VR short course offers a learning experience for anyone seeking to further their knowledge and understanding of climate change and its impact on the Antarctic region.
 Equal parts lessons in history, geography, creative technology and advocacy – the Thin Ice VR short course offers a learning experience for anyone seeking to further their knowledge and understanding of climate change and its impact on the Antarctic region.

 “Thin Ice VR is a ground-breaking project that draws on the university’s investment in design-based research of virtual reality – harnessing the ability to turn images into explorable environments,” said Professor Alwyn Louw, Torrens University Vice Chancellor.

 Thin Ice VR is the second VR project that James Calvert has been involved in at Torrens University.
 In 2017, he was the Project Lead on a VR collaboration between Torrens University and the ABC that immerses school students in the main events of the World War II Kokoda track campaign.

 The Thin Ice VR season opens at the South Australian Museum on Saturday 20 November – Sunday 6 February.
 For more information visit: https://www.thinicevr.com/.
 Tickets go on sale soon.

 Thin Ice VR –A Monkeystack and Shackleton Epic Expedition Production

 Major Partner: Torrens University Australia

-Presented by: Adelaide Film Festival and Illuminate Adelaide
+World Premiere Presented by Adelaide Film Festival and the South Australian Museum